-Oftentimes, the ghostly smell will be reported as familiar – such as a type of perfume or cologne once worn by a deceased family member, especially if it’s no long present in the home.
+Oftentimes, the ghostly smell will be reported as familiar – such as a type of perfume or cologne once worn by a deceased family member, especially if said perfume is no longer present in the home.
+Other reported smells have included flowers and cigar smoke (among other less pleasing scents, but we’ll get to that).

 Even those circumstances, however, don’t necessarily mean that any given smell is supernatural.
 But let’s take a look at the possibilities.